antonsjava/jmom/README.md

   - "/foo/*/item" represents paths like "/foo/bar/item", "/foo/nobar/item", ....
   - "/foo/**/item" represents paths like "/foo/item", "/foo/bar/item", "/foo/bar/bar/item"....

- Data pointer can be postfixed with '|<int number>'.
-It moves path selected jsno node to parent
- <int number> times.
-For example "**/config" selects all paths which ends with '/config' but
- "**/config|1" selects direct parents of previous selections.
+ Data pointer can be postfixed with '|{int number}'.
+It moves path selected jsno node to parent {int number} times.
+For example "**/config" selects all paths which ends with '/config' but "**/config|1" selects direct parents of previous selections.

 ## Modification rules